xianwill/spark-boilerplate/README.md

 it:test
 ```

-This is a nice SO on testing with a spark context btw - https://stackoverflow.com/questions/43729262/how-to-write-unit-tests-in-spark-2-0#answer-43769845.
+This is a nice Stack Overflow post on testing with a spark context btw - https://stackoverflow.com/questions/43729262/how-to-write-unit-tests-in-spark-2-0#answer-43769845.

 ## Packaging